EOSIO/eosjs/README.md

 ### SignatureProvider

 SignatureProvider holds private keys and is responsible for signing transactions
+***Using the default JsSignatureProvider in the browser is not secure and should only be used for development purposes.
+Use a secure vault outside of the context of the webpage to ensure security when signing transactions in production***
 ```js
 const defaultPrivateKey = "5JtUScZK2XEp3g9gh7F8bwtPTRAkASmNrrftmx4AxDKD5K4zDnr"; // useraaaaaaaa
 const signatureProvider = new JsSignatureProvider([defaultPrivateKey]);